firefly-oss/lib-transactional-engine/README.md

 - Classic annotation-based usage is unchanged.
 You can freely mix: a step may have both annotation-discovered method and a handler, and the engine will prefer the handler if present.
 - Observability, idempotency and compensation semantics remain the same as described above.

-## Step inputs: typed DSL (new) and legacy Map
+## Step inputs: typed DSL and typed results (SagaResult)
-To eliminate Map<String,Object> and stringly-typed step ids from the public API while increasing expressiveness, the engine provides a typed StepInputs DSL and corresponding SagaEngine overloads.
+To eliminate Map<String,Object> and stringly-typed step ids from the public API while increasing expressiveness, the engine provides a typed StepInputs DSL and a new execution API that returns a typed SagaResult.

-New overloads:
+Preferred execution API:
-- Mono<Map<String,Object>> run(String sagaName, StepInputs inputs, SagaContext ctx)
+- Mono<SagaResult> execute(String sagaName, StepInputs inputs, SagaContext ctx)
-- Mono<Map<String,Object>> run(SagaDefinition saga, StepInputs inputs, SagaContext ctx)
+- Mono<SagaResult> execute(SagaDefinition saga, StepInputs inputs, SagaContext ctx)

-Legacy overloads that accept Map remain available for backward compatibility and are marked @Deprecated in code.
-They will be phased out in a future release.
+Backward compatibility: Map-based run(...) overloads remain available but are deprecated and will be removed in a future release.
+Use execute(...) instead.

 Basic usage (programmatic SagaDefinition):